Henry Gullane: Golf course designs

 Gullane was the first pro to be appointed to the nine-hole St. David's Golf Club in Wayne, Pennsylvania.
 He supervised the extension of that course to 18 holes which was completed in April 1899.
 Also that year Gullane laid out a nine-hole course at West Chester Golf and Country Club, Pennsylvania.
 In 1899 Gullane set a new course record at Cape May Golf Club (NJ) and in 1900 at Catasauqua Golf Club (PA).

 In 1908 The American Golfer magazine compiled a composite golf course taken from the best 18 holes in the USA.
 Among them were the 7th and 16th holes at St. David's, laid out by Gullane and the only course to have two holes featured.
 In 1914, when Ben Sayers visited his son George at Merion Cricket Club in Philadelphia, he played the course at St. David's every day.
 The nine-hole course at West Chester Golf and Country Club in Pennsylvania also remains as a testimony to Gullane's short life.

 Death

 In 1901, Gullane returned to North Berwick permanently and five years later he married a local girl, Margaret Brown, and was back teaching on the West Links with his brother Andrew.
 In 1907, Henry and Margaret lived in a row of cottages at 5 Law Road and following a domestic argument Gullane struck his wife to the floor.
 Thinking he had killed her, Henry climbed North Berwick Law and in a state of remorse threw himself off the quarry, plunging 70 feet to his death.
-He was 32 years old and his wife Margaret survived the tragedy.
+He was 32 years old and his wife Margaret survived the incident.